-- The Company bases its growth and profitability assumptions on the strategic plan approved by management and the Board of Directors.
+- The Company bases its growth and profitability assumptions on the budget and the strategic plan approved by management and the Board of Directors.
 The strategic plan covers a three-year period.
-At the end of this period, management projects growth for a two-year period.
 The Company evaluates the CGU's terminal value at the end of the five-year projection.
 Growth in the Company's operating profit takes into account such factors as the nature of the industry in which it operates, market growth projections, market maturity and the Company's strategic plan as set by management; and - The discount rate is based on pre-tax rates that reflect the current market assessments, taking the time value of money and the risks specific to the CGU into account.
 The discount rate used by the Company is based on the weighted average cost of capital calculated using the build-up method and published data from such sources as the Bank of Canada, the U.S. Federal Reserve System and firms specializing in business valuation information.
 When combined with management's judgment, this information is used, among other purposes, to establish the equity risk premium, industry premium, size premium and specific risks premium.